 Property Converted from Investment to Primary Residence

 Taxpayers used to be able to trade into a rental, rent the home for a while, move into it and then exclude all or some of the gain under Section 121.
 Provided they lived in the home as their primary residence for at least two years, they could sell it and exclude the gain under Section 121 up to the maximum level of $250,000/$500,000.
-In recent years Congress enacted two amendments to Section 121 in order to limit the benefits of Section 121 when the property has been used as a rental.
+In recent years Congress amended Section 121 in order to limit the benefits of Section 121 when the property has also been used as a rental.